ploomber/soopervisor/doc/kubernetes.rst

 simplest way to make the source code available to every Pod is to upload your code to a persistent volume and mount it on every Pod when it starts execution.

-The primary disadvantage is that there is no control over pipeline versions, another way to solve this is to generate a package from your project (each time with a different version number), upload it to a package registry and have the pods pull the project from the registry.
-An alternative approach would be to fetch the source code from a repository.
-For simplicity, this prototype directly uploads the source code from the client to a cluster shared disk.

-You can upload the code to the cluster directly from the CLI, by using:

 .. code-block::

     soopervisor export --upload